instructure/canvas-lms/doc/api/plagiarism_platform.md

 * `vnd.Canvas.submission` service
 * `Canvas.placements.similarityDetection` capability

 To retrieve a TCP with these restricted services/capabilities first retrieve a JWT access token as described in <a href="jwt_access_tokens.html">JWT access tokens</a> section 1.0.
-These tokens are associated with a single developer key which, in turn, are associated with a single custom TCP.
+These tokens are associated with a single developer key which, in turn, is associated with a single custom TCP.
 Include this token in the authorization header of the request to retrieve the TCP:

 ```
 Authorization Bearer <JWT access token>